Suspected serial killer accused of luring women on Facebook with fake job offers: "She disappeared"

 Drug cartels in Mexico have also been known to offer employment on social media sites.

-The arrest comes about five weeks after the body of 18-year-old law student Debanhi Escobar was found in a motel water tank, triggering a public outcry.
+The arrest comes about five weeks after the body of 18-year-old law student Debanhi Escobar was found in a motel water tank, triggering a public outcry in Mexico.
 Escobar's sexual assault and death is now being investigated as femicide, and she quickly became a symbol for an angry women's rights movement in a country where around 10 women are murdered every day.

 In 2021 alone, Mexico registered 3,751 murders of women, most of which are still unpunished.